dark-teal-coder/dark-teal-coder/README.md

 9. Use the `mkdir` command followed by the name of the remote repository to create the corresponding local repository.
 10. Use the `cd` command followed by the folder name to go inside it.
 12. Type `git init` to let Git start tracking the local repository.
-13. Use `git add .` to add all the files inside the local repository to the staging area[^5].
+13. Type `git add .` to add all the files inside the local repository to the staging area[^5].
-14. Use `git commit -m "commit message"` to capture a snapshot of the currently staged changes in the repository[^6].
+14. Type `git commit -m "commit message"` to capture a snapshot of the currently staged changes in the repository[^6].
-15. Use `git branch -M main` to forcefully rename the default branch to "main"[^7].
+15. Type `git branch -M main` to forcefully rename the default branch to "main"[^7].
 16. Click into the remote repository.
 17. Click the [Code] button.
 18. Select the [HTTPS] tab.
 19. Copy the HTTPS URL.
-20. Use the command `git remote add origin` followed by the HTTPS URL to add the remote repository's reference to the local repository[^8].
+20. Type `git remote add origin` followed by the HTTPS URL to add the remote repository's reference to the local repository[^8].
-21. Use `git push -u origin main` to push the code from your local to the `main` branch of the remote repository at the HTTPS URL referenced by `origin`[^9].
+21. Type `git push -u origin main` to push the code from your local to the `main` branch of the remote repository at the HTTPS URL referenced by `origin`[^9].

 [^3]:
     You can also choose whether you want to add `README.md`, `.gitignore` and `LICENSE` filles to the newly created repository before clicking the [Create repository] button.